guguji666666/Active-Directoy-Lab/KMS/README.md

 ![image](https://user-images.githubusercontent.com/96930989/211157009-95e99508-a975-4046-a338-3230c7d8801b.png)

 #### 7. Reboot the client/server
-#### 8. Go to activation settings, check if the client/server has been activated
+#### 8. Go to activation settings, check if the client has been activated

 Sample